-- (3) Documentation from a Certified Arborist if any trees are dead, diseased, injured, in danger of falling, dangerously close to existing structures, disrupting public utility services, causing drainage or passage problems on rights-of-way, or posing a threat to public safety - (34) The proposed relocation of any existing protected tree with a statement prepared by a certified arborist explaining how each such protected tree is to be relocated and maintained; - (45) The location of existing and proposed underground or overhead utility services, existing and proposed roadways, bikeways, walkways and parking areas; - (56) Any proposed grade changes which might adversely affect or endanger any Pprotected Ttree withor is within the Tree Save Area of any protected tree on the applicant's lot or any abutting lot requires a statement prepared by a Certified Aerborist explaining how each such protected tree shall be protected and maintained: - (76) The proposed method of protecting the remaining protected trees on the applicant's lot and any abutting lots during the course of the construction or tree removal shall be prepared by a Certified Arborist; - (8) For any activity requiring an eExterior Wwork pPermit or involving tree removal, where Protected Trees are to remain on the lot or where the Tree Save Area of Protected Trees on adjacent lots come onto the applicant's lot, a Tree Protection Plan must be completed by a Certified Arborist (as specified in 21-81); - (9) The Tree Warden may waive the above listed requirements when an applicant is seeking to remove a protected tree, but no exterior work is planned.
-The Tree Warden shall still require a tree permit application be filed and supporting documentation provided. - (b) Fee: The application for a tree permit shall be accompanied by a fee in the amount(s) listed below. - (1) The fee for an exemption permit or tree permit for the removal of a dead of significantly compromised tree(s) that a certified arborist has attested to on forms required by the City shall be \$0. - (2) The administrative fee for processing a tree permit for all tree removal work or Eexterior work with the exception of (b)(1) shall be \$200. - (cb) Review of permit applications: The tree warden shall review applications for tree permits in accordance with the provisions of this article.
+(7) The Tree Warden may waive the above listed requirements when an applicant is seeking to remove a protected tree but no exterior work is planned.
+The Tree Warden shall still require a tree permit application be filed and supporting documentation provided.

+(b) Fee: The application for a tree permit shall be accompanied by a fee in the amount(s) listed below.

+- (1) The fee for an exemption permit or tree permit for the removal of a dead or significantly compromised tree(s) that a certified arborist has attested to on forms required by the City shall be \$0 if there is no pending or planned Exterior Work on the lot. - (2) The administrative fee for processing a tree permit for all tree removal work or Exterior work with the exception of (b) (1) shall be \$200. - (b)(c) Review of permit applications: The tree warden shall review applications for tree permits in accordance with the provisions of this article.
 The tree warden shall date stamp or otherwise record the date of filing of each application for a tree permit.
 The tree warden shall complete the review of each tree permit application no later than ten (10) business days after the submission of a completed application to the tree warden and shall report to the commissioner of inspectional services within ten (10) business days of a request with respect to any tree permit application submitted in connection with a building permit as to whether said tree permit has been granted or denied.
-If no such report is received by the commissioner within the above-stated time period, hethe commissioner shall accept an application for a building permit without receipt of such report.
+If no such report is received by the commissioner within the above-stated time period, he shall accept an application for a building permit without receipt of such report. - (e)(d) Standards for grant or denial: No tree permit shall be issued unless one of the following conditions exists: - (1) The protected tree will be relocated or replaced on site-per section 21-85, Tree Replacement.